Euro zone sentiment and inflation expectations rise in May

 Four of the bloc’s biggest five economies saw sentiment improving, led by a rise of 1.3 points in the Netherlands.
 France, the euro zone’s second-largest economy, registered a decline of 0.4 points to 96.7, data showed.

-On the euro zone periphery, Greece’s reading rose to 99.1 points, from 95.4 in April and its highest level since August 2008, the year when the country’s debilitating recession began.

-“Consumer and business confidence (in the euro zone) is rising but is still generally diffident about the outlook ahead,” David Brown, analyst at New View Economics, said.
+“Consumer and business confidence is rising but is still generally diffident about the outlook ahead,” David Brown, analyst at New View Economics, said.

 “Uncertainty about global economic prospects, worries about the crisis in Ukraine and the long wait for additional ECB easing have been clouding the recent picture,” he said.